-You simply connect the HDMI switch's output port to your TV via HDMI cable, and then connect up to three other HDMI devices into the switch.
-It's worth remembering that this means it will essentially grant you an extra two ports, since you're still using up one of the TV's ports to connect it all up.
+You simply connect the HDMI switch's output port to your TV via an HDMI cable, and then connect up to three other HDMI devices into the switch.
+This means it will in essence grant you an extra two ports, since you're still using one of the TV's ports to connect it all up.

-The UGreen model features support for auto-switching, which means it will automatically switch the input to the most recent active device.
-To put that in practical terms, lets say you have both a streaming stick and a PS4 connected through the HDMI switch.
+The UGreen model features support for auto-switching, which means it will automatically switch the input to the most recently active device.
+To put that in practical terms, let's say you have both a streaming stick and a PS4 connected through the HDMI switch.
 If you're watching something on the streaming stick but then decide to play a game, turning on the PS4 will be enough to automatically switch the HDMI input to the games console.
 Turn the PS4 back off, and it will automatically revert to the streaming stick if that's still turned on.

-It supports a high enough data rate to deliver 4K at 30Hz or 1080p at 60Hz, which should be enough for most but won't quite keep up with [email protected] gaming if that's what you have in mind.
+It supports a high enough data rate to deliver 4K at 30Hz or 1080p at 60Hz, which should be enough for most but won't quite keep up with [email protected] gaming, if that's what you have in mind.

-It's important to note that most HDMI switches - including the UGreen we recommend - won't come with an HDMI cable included, so unless you have a spare around you'll have to buy one to connect the switch itself to your TV.
+It's important to note that most HDMI switches - including the UGreen we recommend - won't come with an HDMI cable included, so unless you have a spare around you'll have to buy one to connect the switch to your TV.

 HDMI switch vs HDMI splitter